 Short Bio:

-Suh previously earned her bachelor’s degree in nuclear engineering from Texas A&M University with minors in physics and mathematics.
-She has participated in multiple international experiences including the 2019 International Nuclear Facilities Experiences in the Netherlands, Germany, and Austria and an externship to France, Switzerland, and Austria regarding nuclear waste management.
-She was recently selected as a fellow in the NNSA Graduate Fellowship Program.
+Suh earned her bachelor’s degree in nuclear engineering from Texas A&M University with minors in physics and mathematics.
+She is currently pursuing her Master’s degree in nuclear engineering and is a year-round R&D graduate intern for Sandia National Laboratories in the Global Security division.
+Suh has participated in multiple international experiences including the 2019 International Nuclear Facilities Experiences in the Netherlands, Germany, and Austria and an externship to France, Switzerland, and Austria regarding nuclear waste management.

 NSSPI Publications: